simphotonics/simulated_annealing/README.md

 with the probability of accepting a solution where &Delta;E > 0.

 Many authors set k<sub>B</sub> = 1 and scale the temperature to control the solution acceptance probability.
-I find it more practical to define an temperature scale say T<sub>0</sub> = 100, T<sub>n</sub> = 1e-6, where n is the number of outer iterations and calculate the system dependent constant k<sub>B</sub> (see section [Algorithm Tuning](https://github.com/simphotonics/simulated_annealing#algorithm-tuning)).
+I find it more practical to define a temperature scale say T<sub>0</sub> = 100, T<sub>n</sub> = 1e-6, where n is the number of outer iterations and calculate the system dependent constant k<sub>B</sub> (see section [Algorithm Tuning](https://github.com/simphotonics/simulated_annealing#algorithm-tuning)).